DarrenAscione/MLproject/Report.md

 	@whitemandancing is not seen in training data but seen in testing and will be treated as unseen word REGEX checks if @whitemandancing has the underlying structure that describes a username

+However, it is important to note that if there are a lot of regular expressions used, the model might overfit.
+Therefore, it is imperative to only use REGEX that captures the common linguistic structure and for cases when features correlates strongly to the tag and not for everything.

 The following list are examples of common regular expressions used in the revised viterbi algorithm: